-We all want to look back on our vacation photos with fond memories, but forcing everyone to pose next to state signs on your epic road trip, or making a sulky teenager pose with Mickey Mouse might not be the way to do it.
+We all want to look back on our vacation photos with fond memories.
+But, forcing everyone to pose next to state signs on your epic road trip or making a sulky teenager say “cheese” with Mickey Mouse might not be the way to do it.
 Remember, if people aren’t naturally smiling for the photos, it might be for a reason.

 3. Pack Extra Phone Chargers

 And headphones.
 And snacks.
 And anything else that has to get shared among family members.
 There’s nothing worse than when people start squabbling over whose phone has a lower battery charge during your family travels.
 You can even get a multi-charge port that plugs into a cigarette lighter.
 We like this one.

 4. Take Physical Abilities into Account

 Traveling with your older parents or grandparents?
 Remember that everyone moves at different speeds.
 Planning a challenging hike might be fun for you but might not be fun for them.
 Granny with the new knees may not love your plan to see the top of a waterfall.
 Maybe try a horseback ride or canoeing trip instead so less physically-inclined family members can take a load off.

 5. Take Your Own Space